-Reference: Construction Stormwater Enforc ement Tracking Form Responsible: Stormwater Coordinator Frequency: On-going Annually ually Goals: Report: Measure ADMINISTRATION: Record dates of all notifications of potential construction stormwater program non-compliance.
-Record stakeholders involved, investigation efforts, communication efforts, interim steps of enforcement if taken to resolve, and final resolution taken for potential construction stormwater program non-compliance.
-GOAL: 100% 100%
+Reference: Construction Stormwater Enforcement Tracking Site Responsible: Stormwater Coordinator Frequency: On-going Annu ıally Goals: Report: Measure notifications of stormwater pro- stakeholders inv communication enforcement if t resolution taken ON: Record dates of all potential construction gram non-compliance.
+Record volved, investigation efforts, efforts, interim steps of taken to resolve, and final for potential construction gram non-compliance.
+GOAL: 100% 1 100% potential constr i: Initiate investigation of uction stormwater program within two working days of dentification.
+GOAL : 100% 100% once a week wit S: Open records are updated th status and any new il the issue is resolved.
+GOAL: Total number of instanc es.
+1 100%

-EFFECTIVENESS : Initiate investigation of potential construction stormwater program non-compliance within two working days of notification or identification.
-GOAL: 100% 100% EFFECTIVENESS : Open records are updated once a week with status and any new information until the issue is resolved.
-GOAL: Total number of instances.
-100% Satisfied: Yes No Explanation: We have one department who handles all of the construction projects.
+We have one department who handles all of the construction projects.
 Lexington is a smaller community with less development than most.
 We team with developers to help them with construction activities.
+There were no complaints from the general public any construction site performance.
+Our Building Inspector is the lead on day-to-day contact with development.
+Construction reports are available on request.